 Also, I believe in “no man left behind,” so I will also be posting the videos that are public on Youtube into our Private Facebook Group so that absolutely everyone can rev up their core with us, no matter what.

 If you’d like to strengthen your core but don’t have much experience yet, no worries.
 You can easily incorporate some of these yoga postures and exercises into your regular yoga practice several times a week to improve your core strength and stability.
 Combined with deep breathing, physical activity, and a little rest in between, you will be on your way to improved muscle tone in no time.
-Here is one of my most popular core strengthening yoga videos for beginners.
-I use modified plank pose (where you bend the knees), downward dog, and chaturanga to help strengthen your core, stretch the hamstrings, and get a good workout in the arms.
+(And then it’s hello handstand) Here is one of my most popular core strengthening yoga videos for beginners.
+I use modified plank pose (where you bend the knees) for a gentle variation, downward facing dog, and chaturanga to help strengthen your core, stretch the hamstrings, and get a good workout in the arms.
 Give it a try!